un1xr00t/CodeCompanion/README.md

-# GitHub Sidekick - Setup Guide
+# CodeCompanion - Setup Guide

 A beautiful iOS 26-inspired GitHub companion app built with Flutter.
 Track your contributions, monitor streaks, and visualize your coding activity with a stunning liquid glass aesthetic.